brandonyzhao/brandonyzhao.github.io/_pages/about.md

   - /about.html
 ---

-Fourth-year PhD candidate at Caltech studying Computing and Mathematical Sciences.
+Fifth-year PhD candidate at Caltech studying Computing and Mathematical Sciences.
 I was previously supported by the Gupta Fellowship.

 My research interests include computational imaging and computer vision.
 Currently I'm working on using computational imaging techniques for astrophysical applications.